KosinskiLab/pyTME/_sources/quickstart/match_template.rst.txt

 .. note::

     ``match_template.py`` expects high densities to have positive, low densities to have negative values.
 Therefore, input tomograms typically need to be inverted by multiplication with negative one.
+Version 0.1.4 introduced the ``--invert_target_contrast`` flag, which automatically performs the inversion for you.

 Background
 ^^^^^^^^^^